barnabyc/yui-couchdb/README.md

 ### Caveats

-Currently only supports nodejs environments as it depends on the Cradle NPM module: https://npmjs.org/package/cradle
+Currently only supports nodejs environments as it depends on the Cradle npm module: https://npmjs.org/package/cradle